tehmon/ff13stats/README.md

 # Final Fantasy 13 Stats
 Script to pull character stats from the game into individual files

-## Basic directory setup

-    Main Dir
-      -> scripte (store scripts here)
-      -> files (for the text files)

 ## Using the script
-  cd into your main/scripts in commandline. run -> "pip install -r requirements.txt"
+  cd into the directory you have stored the script in your terminal. run -> "pip install -r requirements.txt"

-  Run "python create.py" to create the text files needed.
+  Run "python stats.py" and it will create the nessecary directories and files then run.

-  Run "python stats.py" to use the script.
+  All following runs with run the script using the files it created on it's first runtime.